This section of the page features an image gallery, so if you're using a screen reader you may wish to jump to the main content.

 Heating: Oil central heating included.

-Approach to cottage: The track to the cottage is uneven and bumpy - it is not suitable for low slung cars.
+Parking: The track to the cottage is uneven and bumpy - it is not suitable for low slung cars.
+Parking is just outside the cottage.

 Accessibility: The cottage is all on one level apart from 2 steps leading up from the kitchen to the sitting room and from there, a further 2 steps leading down into the double bedroom.
 Although the bedroom and bathroom are on the ground floor the cottage is not suitable for wheelchair users.